aspotter99/dsc-chi-warmup-py-files/README.md

 Open a new **text file**, and **save it** as `data_cleaning.py`

-**Write out import statements** for pandas an numpy, using the same aliases we always do, in the same manner we always do
+**Write out import statements for pandas and numpy**, using the same aliases we always do, in the same manner we always do

 **Write out** (in order to get your fingers some muscle memory time) **all five functions** you made above, in the order you made them